sleeyax/enhanced_future_builder/README.md

+**This library is no longer maintained.
+Use at your own discretion.**

 # enhanced_future_builder
 Small FutureBuilder wrapper to improve readabiltity.
 It can also be used as an easy solution to the common 'my FutureBuilder keeps refiring' problem (more info about that [here](https://medium.com/saugo360/flutter-my-futurebuilder-keeps-firing-6e774830bc2)).